mapbox/ecs-watchbot/docs/building-a-template.md

 **notificationTopic** | | the ARN of an SNS topic to receive failure notifications.
 Should not be provided if notificationEmail exists. permissions | [] | permissions to any AWS resources that the worker will need to perform a task.
 Be sure to unwrap any `PolicyDocument` objects.
-The use of `PolicyDocument` here will pass `aws cloudformation validate-template`, but will prevent your stack from being created successfully. env | {} | environment variables to set on worker containers command | | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use prefix | `Watchbot` | a prefix for logical resource names
+The use of `PolicyDocument` here will pass `aws cloudformation validate-template`, but will prevent your stack from being created successfully. env | {} | environment variables to set on worker containers family | service name | the name of the the task definition family that watchbot will create revisions of command | | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use prefix | `Watchbot` | a prefix for logical resource names